tsmango/active_configuration/README.md

 	gem 'active_configuration'

-Generate the migration for the `active_configuration_settings` table:
+Generate the migration for the `settings` table:

 	rails g active_configuration:install

+Note: The table can be changed from `settings` to something else by specifying a config option in an initializer like:

+	# config/initializers/active_configuration.rb

+	Rails.configuration.active_configuration_table_name = 'active_configuration_settings'

 Migrate your database: